mithereal/apple-touch-icons-webpack-plugin/readme.md

 //  all options
 // *sizes is a list ie. [[h,w],[h,w],[h,w,]]
 // `*launch_screen_sizes` is a list ie. [[h,w],[h,w]] that is matched to the `launch_screen` option index
-// `icon` and `launch_screen` are optional defaults to see below, ie. if options are null
+// `icon` and `launch_screen` are optional; defaults to see below, ie. if options are null
 // "apple-touch-icon.png", "launch_screen_portrait.png","launch_screen_landscape.png", "ipad.png" are expected to be somewhere in the path
-// `destination` is relative to `output.path` in webpack configuration.
 // 'resize' can be fit, fill or crop (crop resizes then crops the image) const AppleTouchIconsPlugin = require('apple-touch-icons-webpack-plugin')

 options = {
     icon: "apple-touch-icon.png",
-    launch_screen: ["launch_screen_portrait.png","launch_screen_landscape.png"],
+    launch_screen: ["launch-screen-portrait.png","launch-screen-landscape.png"],
     ipad: "ipad.png",
-    source: "./example/assets/images",
     icon_sizes: [[57, 57],[72, 72],[76, 76],[114, 114],[120, 120],[152, 152],[167, 167],[180, 180], [1024,1024]],
     launch_screen_sizes: [[481, 1024],[481, 1024]],
     ipad_sizes: [[568,320],[667,375],[736,414],[812,375],[1024,768],[834,834], [1024,1024] ],
-    destination: "../priv/images",
     resize: "crop"
 };